Skip to main content

 Glen has played a pivotal role in shaping Australia’s renewable energy standards and policies.
 For over a decade, he has served on the Australian Standards Committee for renewable energy systems.

-Additionally, he held the position of Vice President of the Smart Energy Council for six years, contributing to the advancement of the renewable energy sector nationwide.
+Additionally, he held the position of Vice President of the Smart Energy Council for 6 years, contributing to advancing the renewable energy sector nationwide.

 Living off-grid for the past 34 years, Glen embodies the principles of sustainable living, combining his technical knowledge with a deep commitment to renewable energy innovation.